weiweihuanghuang/Work-Sans/README.md

 ## License
 Work Sans is licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>)

-To view the copyright and specific terms and conditions please refer to [LICENSE.txt](LICENSE.txt).
+To view the copyright and specific terms and conditions please refer to [OFL.txt](OFL.txt).

 ## Repository Layout
 This font repository follows the Unified Font Repository v2.0,